hifiberry/roomeq/doc/api.md

 **Response-Type:** `text/plain` (Server-Sent Events stream)

 **Request Body:**
-The endpoint accepts a complete optimization job JSON object and passes it directly to the Rust optimizer without any processing.
-The JSON structure should match the Rust optimizer's expected format:
+The endpoint accepts optimization job JSON with flexible requirements - only the measured curve data is mandatory.
+All other fields are optional and will use intelligent defaults if not provided:

 ```json
 {